-Do not use Campral to treat any other conditions unless your doctor tells you to.
+Do not use CAMPRAL to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Campral helps most people with alcohol dependence, but it may have unwanted side effects in some people.
+This medicine helps most people with alcohol dependence, but it may have unwanted

 Ask your doctor or pharmacist to answer any questions you may have.